alexporcayo903/Py_rates/README.md

 ## How To Use

-how to set up a ros file:
+###how to set up a ros file:
+fisrt make catkin
+second make source file
+third make package
+fourth make file
+fifth activate file

 how to seed the maze with a text file: